BarbieCue/ktgen/README.md

 The word order will be preserved by default, making it possible to build meaningful **sentences** automatically.

 There are two ways to equip _ktgen_ with a dictionary.
+They can be combined with each other.

 ### Text file